RivanParmar/neon/README.md

 **Note**: An AArch64 (Arm®v8-A 64-bit) device or emulator is needed to run the app.

 # 📖 Assembly Implementation Details
-For in-depth documentation on how each filter has been implemented using Arm Assembly, please refer to the [assembly implementation doc]().
+For in-depth documentation on how each filter has been implemented using Arm® Assembly, please refer to the [assembly implementation doc]().

 # 💡 Potential Future Filters
-A list of potential filters that can be implemented using Arm Assembly include:
+A list of potential filters that can be implemented using Arm® Assembly include:
 - Box Blur
 - Edge Detection
 - Sharpen